UK Tier 1 Visas

 - A Tier 1 (Post – Study Work) migrant

 - A student nurse

 - A Work Permit holder

 - A writer, composer or artist

 - An Investor

-The Tier 1 Entrepreneur Visa Guide
+The Tier 1 Innovators and Start-up Visa Guide

 Under this category the main applicant’s immediate family members (‘dependents’) can join them in the UK.
 This includes the main applicant’s partner and children under the age of 18.
 The applicant’s children will be eligible to participate in the UK’s education system.
 In addition, this visa category also provides holders with a pathway to permanent residency and subsequently British citizenship.